funatsufumiya/janet-interactive-repl-demos/README.md

 ## raylib (jaylib)

-raylib interactive demo, client repl can change the colors and draw function itself
+Raylib interactive demo, client repl can change the colors and draw function itself

 - first, start the server